Yorklag/Yorklag.github.io/README.md

 ## Trivia Game
 A [quick game of trivia](https://github.com/Yorklag/Trivia) that asks the players questions and tells them the answer to ones of questions. created for a test of player input usage and validation.

+## Substitiution Cipher Gui
+A [substitution cipher](https://github.com/Yorklag/Substitution-cipher-gui) made in class and adjusted to use gui.

 Layout for page inspired by Janell Baxter